The Deep, Emotional Bond Only The Longest-Lasting Couples Possess

 Chemistry brings two people together, but emotional intimacy keeps them together.

-In fact, emotional intimacy is much more profound than physical intimacy because it delves into your loved one’s fears and hopes, reaching the essence of who they are.
+Emotional intimacy is much more profound than physical intimacy because it delves into your loved one’s fears and hopes, reaching the essence of who they are.
 It is knowing what your partner needs before they even ask — feeling their emotions, needs, and desires as if they were your own.

 There is something so simple yet so powerful about knowing your partner this deeply.

-1. Remain aware
+1. They remain aware

-2. Engage in quality conversation
+2. They engage in quality conversation

 Anyone can communicate, but not everyone can communicate effectively.
 Hold mindful dialogues with your partner.
 Complain less and ask more.
-Ask questions that are important to your partner to help him open up, but don’t make the conversation seem like an interview.
+Ask questions that are important to your partner to help them open up, but don’t make the conversation seem like an interview.

 Consider the caliber of your conversations: Are you speaking enough, and if so, what is the basis of your talks?
 Are you reaching helpful conclusions together or harmful conclusions against each other?